 Fez is the best place for leather - you can watch it being made and purchase it there.
 The prices may be a little higher in Fez, but you are guaranteed to receive high-quality pieces that will last you a lifetime.

-Jewelry souks are quite popular in Morocco, especially in the cities of Fez, Quarzazate, Marrakech, and Essaouira.
+Jewelry souks are quite popular in Morocco, especially in the cities of Fez, Ouarzazate, Marrakech, and Essaouira.
 However, if you are looking for gold, your best bet is to focus on the souks in Fez.
-That area is also the best for watching local artisans mold and design items that are made out of metal.
+That area is also the best for watching local artisans mold and design Moroccan jewelry items that are made out of metal.

 Shopping in Morocco is easier when you know what to look for and where to find it.